-Which are the Top Courses with Future Career Security that Students After SPM Need to Identify and Choose
+Which are the Top Courses with Future Career Security that Students After SPM or IGCSE/O-Levels Need to Identify and Choose

 The youth unemployment in Malaysia is at 13.2%.
 The highest unemployment rate is seen among those aged 15 to 19, at 18.7%, followed by those aged 20 to 24, at 11.9%, according to the Economic Outlook Report 2019 issued by the finance ministry.
 There are various factors contributing to unemployment among youth in Malaysia.
 According to the Ministry of Finance (2019), unemployment among youth is due to:

 - lack of work experience

 - skills incompatibility to compete in the labor market

 Graduates being left behind, possess outdated information and lacking in relevant skills required by the industry, thus contributing to the rising unemployment rate.
 Therefore, if you don’t plan carefully, you may end up studying a course that has no job demand after you graduate.
 This would be an incredible waste of your time and money.

 Preparing for the future of work after SPM by choosing the right course is critical to a successful career.
 Therefore, to achieve this, the student must plan.
 Planning ensures a higher chance of success.
 To make a good plan, you must gather information that is based on facts and evidence so that you can make good choices.
 Make informed decisions on your choice of study and career choice by talking to knowledgeable and experienced education advisors.
 By having a view of emerging job trends, it is hoped that students would be inspired to draw up study plans and select career choices and pathways after SPM up to university level that will ensure success in future careers and work environments.

 - After SPM or IGCSE/O-Levels: Top 10 Tips on How to Make the Right Choice for Your Studies

 - Choosing the Right Course After SPM or O-Levels Increases Your Chances of Getting a Good Job & Salary in Malaysia